-4.5.
+- 4.5.
 When it is necessary to operate turbines outside of the 1% efficiency range, the units will be selected according to the following guidance: Units 7 through 14 will be selected first, spacing by at least one unit.
-For example, assuming they are available to operate, the following sequence might be used: 7, 9, 11, 13, 15, 5, 3, 1, 8, etc. Since each successive unit in this list is thought to pass more fish, this outage priority sequence is intended to have a lower negative impact on fish during turbine unit passage, if units are taken out of service in this order.
+For example, assuming they are available to operate, the following sequence might be used: 7, 9, 11, 13, 15, 5, 3, 1, 8, etc. Since each successive unit in this list is thought to pass more fish, this outage priority sequence is intended to have a lower negative impact on fish during turbine unit passage, if units are taken out of service in this order. - 4.6.
+The priority operation of powerhouse main units shall occur from west end toward east end to provide the best powerhouse passage conditions for juvenile salmonids.